-CHICAGO, Dec.
-18, 2020 /PRNewswire/ -- The Board of Directors of Old Republic International Corporation (NYSE: ORI) has declared a special, one-time cash dividend of $1.00 per share.
-The dividend will be paid on January 15, 2021 to shareholders of record on January 5, 2021.
+CHICAGO, Aug.
+13, 2021 /PRNewswire/ -- Old Republic International Corporation (NYSE: ORI) today announced its Board of Directors has declared a special, one-time cash dividend of $1.50 per share.
+The dividend will be paid on October 6, 2021 to shareholders of record on September 15, 2021.

-The capital position of the insurance underwriting subsidiaries to which substantially all of the Company's financial resources are committed.
+The current capital position and foreseeable capital needs of the insurance underwriting subsidiaries to which substantially all of the Company's financial resources are committed, and

-With this review, the Board of Directors concluded that currently available unregulated liquid funds are appropriately sufficient to allow the payment of this one-time special dividend in a fair and equitable manner to all shareholders of record.
+In these lights the Board of Directors concluded that current liquidity is sufficient to allow the payment of this one-time special dividend in a fair and equitable manner to all shareholders of record.

-All told, during the past five years, the Board of Directors will now have declared regular and special cash dividends of nearly $2 billion or approximately 70% of the Company's total earnings.
-All such dividends will have been paid proportionately to all shareholders of record during those years.
-Over that same time period, Old Republic's shareholders equity account has nonetheless grown by nearly 52% principally through retained earnings, a moderate capital raise, and market appreciation of the Company's fixed maturity and common stock portfolios.
+Since December 31, 2016, the Board of Directors will now have declared regular and special cash dividends of nearly $2.4 billion or approximately 72% of the Company's total earnings.
+Over that same period, Old Republic's shareholders equity account has nonetheless grown by nearly 52% principally through retained earnings, a moderate capital raise, and market appreciation of the Company's fixed maturity and common stock investment portfolios.

 About Old Republic

-The nature of Old Republic's business requires that it be managed for the long run and its cash dividend policy reflects this long-term orientation.
+The nature of Old Republic's business requires that it be managed for the long run.
+Its consistent and reliable cash dividend policy reflects this long-term orientation.
+The current annualized dividend rate of $0.88 per share marks the 40th consecutive year that Old Republic has boosted this rate, and 2021 becomes the 80th year of uninterrupted regular cash dividend payments.
 Here's a summary of recent years' total book and market returns, which includes the addition and reinvestment of cash dividend payments, in comparison with the financial performance of three selected indices similarly developed.

 Selected Indices' Compounded